Cl\^oture int\'egrale et op\'erations de tores alg\'ebriques de complexit\'e un dans les vari\'et\'es affines: Introduction

 \section{\centerline{Introduction}}

 In this paper, we are interested in multigraded affine algebras of complexity $1$ over an algebraically closed field $\mathbf{k}$ of characteristic zero.

 Using the convex geometry developped by Altmann-Hausen we obtain some new results on classical questions of commutative algebra.
-One of our main theorem gives a description of integrally closed homogeneous ideals in terms of polyhedral divisors, see Theorem $4.6$.
-Another important result allows us to compute effectively the normalization of an affine variety with an algebraic torus action of complexity one.
-We describe as well the integral closure of homogeneous ideals, see Theorem $2.4$, Theorem $4.6$ and exhibit new examples of normal homogeneous ideals, see Theorem $5.3$.
+One of our main theorems gives a description of integrally closed homogeneous ideals in terms of polyhedral divisors, see Theorem $4.6$.
+Another result allows us to compute effectively the normalization of an affine variety with an algebraic torus action of complexity one.
+We describe as well the integral closure of homogeneous ideals, see Theorem $2.4$, Theorem $4.2$ and exhibit new examples of normal homogeneous ideals, see Theorem $5.3$.

-The following two classical examples illustrate well our problematic.
+The following two classical examples illustrate well the issues that arise.
 Consider the algebra of Laurent polynomials in $n$ variables

 Notice that $L_{[n]}$ is the coordinate ring of the affine variety $(\mathbf{k}^{\star})^{n}$.
 Let $A$ be a subalgebra generated by a finite number of monomials, and let $E\subset \mathbb{Z}^{n}$ be the subset of exponents corresponding to the monomials of $A$.
-It is known [Ho] that the normalisation of $A$ is the set of linear combinations of all monomials with their exponents belonging to the rational cone $\omega\subset \mathbb{Q}^{n}$ generated by $E$.
+Without loss of generality, we may suppose that $E$ generates the lattice $\mathbb{Z}^{n}$.
+It is known [Ho] that the normalization of $A$ is the set of linear combinations of all monomials with their exponents belonging to the rational cone $\omega\subset \mathbb{Q}^{n}$ generated by $E$.
 We have

 where $\bar{A}$ is the normalization of $A$.
 For instance, if $n = 1$ and if $A$ is the subalgebra generated by the monomials $t_{1}^{2}$ and $t_{1}^{3}$ then the normalization of $A$ is the polynomial ring $\mathbf{k}[t_{1}]$.